Training and events

 You have three minutes (and a single slide) in which to present a compelling oration on your thesis and its significance.
 3MT is not an exercise in trivialising or ‘dumbing-down’ research, but challenges you to consolidate your ideas and research discoveries so they can be presented concisely to a non-specialist audience.

-The winner of the Loughborough University final will receive an iPad, with two runners-up receiving £50 vouchers, and a £20 voucher for the people's choice award.
+The winner will receive an iPad, with two runners-up receiving £50 vouchers, and a £20 voucher for the people's choice award.

-The competition is open to all PhD and EngD students, but to be eligible for the national final students must not have sat their viva before 22nd June 2017.
-The deadline to enter the competition is 2pm on Monday 3rd April 2017.
-To apply for the competition you should fill in the online entry form; you must include a summary of your research that is 150 words or less and which should be aimed at a non-specialist audience; this summary may be used to select participants.
+If you would like to enter the competition please read the rules of the competition below and complete the online entry form by 16th May 2018.
+On the form, you must include a summary of your research that is 150 words or less and which should be aimed at a non-specialist audience; this summary may be used to select participants.

 - A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any description, the slide is to be presented from the beginning of the oration).